Envirometrix/PredictiveSoilMapping/01-Introduction.md

 alert them to the presence, and the magnitude, of spatial variation that is not predictable.
-In cases where the local spatial variation is not predictable (or mappable) the best estimate for any property of interest is the mean value for that local area.
+In cases where the local spatial variation is not predictable (or mappable) the best estimate for any property of interest is the mean value for that local area or spatial entity.

 ### Traditional (conventional) soil mapping {#conventional-mapping}